 Plan and plot, to boost your enthusiasm

 As I’ve mentioned many times, I’m not a great fan of outlines.
-I prefer organic outlining, as we discuss in Hot Plots.
+I prefer organic outlining, as we discuss in our Hot Plots program.
 When you use ordinary outlines, you’ll try to force your characters where they don’t want to go.
 You’re fighting your creative self, which knows what’s best for your story.

 Go back to basics.